 The Chief Executive Officer of the Stadium Board of Malaysia, Encik Azman Fahmi bin Osman, delivered a visionary paper of the future of Malaysia’s stadiums.
 His presentation opened much imagination amongst the delegates.

 Mr Jeffrey Ong, moderating the final session with Ms Beverly Hon (Cheerleading Association and Register of Malaysia (CHARM)), En Mohamad Heidy bin Mohd Yusoff (Malaysia Dodgeball Federation), En Rizal bin Mohd Razman (Malaysia Floorball Association) and Mr Lee Shih (KL Barbarians Dragon Boat Team).

 The conference wrapped up with a special session featuring the captains of three new and emerging sports in Malaysia.
 Olympian and national swimmer, Mr Jeffrey Ong, moderated the discussion.
 This session was created to provide a platform for leaders of new and emerging sports to share their concerns and aspirations about their respective sports.
 The highly engaging and energetic dialogue, talk-show style, was very well received by the delegates to the point that the session extended beyond its prescribed time.
 The delegates were able to hear about the success stories of the dodgeball and floorball teams, the rise of the cheerleading sports, and the romance of the old traditional dragon boat race re-emerging in Malaysia as a new team event.
 We hope that through this conference, the exposure to these new and emerging sports will bring them to the forefront of sports.

 MWKA hopes to continue to be part of this project to develop and build the practice area of sports law in Malaysia.
-We are pleased to contribute through our Partner, Mr Richard Wee, who is blazing the way forward.

 Team MWKA out in full force at this year’s conference!